On my previous Norway trip I borrowed a biography about Eva Braun.

 Apparently she had no interest in politics and how much she knew of what was going on in terms of the nazi party has been a source of much debate.

-We can assume that she knew very little, as a nazi-wife that confronted hitler at Berghof after having witnessed a portion of the nazi-atrocities at a train station, was banned from Berghof with her husband afterwards.
+We can assume that she knew very little, as a nazi-wife who confronted Hitler at Berghof after having witnessed a portion of the nazi-atrocities at a train station, was banned from Berghof with her husband afterwards.
 The lady assumed that Hitler knew nothing of what was going on and that his men were taking things too far.

 Berghof was to be kept a safe haven, completely cut off from the outside world, with their own food supplies thanks to the farm that belonged to the Berghof estate, not until Eva Braun joined Hitler in his infamous bunker, can we assume that she knew anything of value in terms of the Nazis.